HooplaHoorah/agentic-ad-optimizer/README.md

 - Swap heuristic/random logic for proper bandit / Bayesian optimization
 - Use real LLMs / diffusion models for creative generation and scoring
 - Expand the frontend into a full dashboard with experiment history and approvals
+- - Surface the FIBO-generated images in the React UI and allow users to edit image parameters or regenerate images via the `/regenerate-image` endpoint.

 For now, this repo focuses on a **clean, inspectable, demo-ready agentic loop** that can be extended in multiple directions.